Washington Times editor, columnist Wesley Pruden dies at 83 after remarkable six-decade career

 The venerable Washington Times editor, columnist and journalism institution was found dead Wednesday morning at his home, his passing coming hours after putting in a full day at the newsroom on New York Avenue in Northeast, where he had worked since 1982, four months after the newspaper’s founding.

 He was 83.
-His remarkable career began 67 years ago as a teenage copy boy in Arkansas, making him among the few old-school reporters whose sharp political acumen, elegant writing style, and keen sense of the absurd allowed him to remain as relevant in the digital age as he was in the days when the rumpled shirts of newsmen were splattered with ink.
+His remarkable career began 67 years ago as a teenage copy boy in Arkansas, making him among the few old-school newsmen whose sharp political acumen, elegant writing style, and keen sense of the absurd allowed him to remain as relevant in the digital age as he was in the days when the rumpled shirts of newsmen were splattered with ink.

-Former Arkansas Gov. Mike Huckabee called Mr. Pruden “a competitor in the world of journalism.”

-“He competed in terms of ideas and business,” said Mr. Huckabee.
-“I will always remember his political stories from our first meeting over 30 years ago.
-He never forgot his Arkansas roots and our prayers are with his family.”

 After stepping down as editor-in-chief in 2008, Mr. Pruden assumed the title of editor emeritus, writing staff editorials, helping edit the Commentary section, and filing his twice-weekly column, “Pruden on Politics,” a must-read for decades in Washington, D.C.